RBGKew/bioinfo-utils/docs/kewhpc.md

 	ssh username@KewHPC

-Type "yes" if prompted to confirm adding hatta to your hosts list
+Type "yes" if prompted to confirm adding hatta to your hosts listperfomace

 enter your password.